Terms & Conditions

 It is the responsibility of the participant to communicate effectively on all levels with the venue.

 Even if a venue holds a PRS licence, all participants are required to state upon completion of the registration form if copyrighted music will be used during their event.
 You will be required to pay a PRS fee for music royalties if your event uses any music still in copyright.
 Free or donations events do not need to pay PRS.
 In the event of failure to supply information in regards to music usage it will be assumed that copyrighted music was used throughout the duration of the performance and deductions will be made accordingly.
 PRS fees are deducted at settlement.

-Any participant that is not a UK resident, or is employing artists, performers or production team members that are not UK residents, must complete a Foreign Entertainers Unit tax form and inform Brighton Fringe of any tax to be paid out of ticket settlements.
+Any participant that is not a UK resident, or is employing artists or performers that are not UK residents, must complete a Foreign Entertainers Unit tax form and inform Brighton Fringe of any tax to be paid out of ticket settlements.
 Withholding this information and failure to complete the forms will mean an automatic 20% deduction in settlement that will then be paid to FEU by Brighton Fringe on that participant’s behalf.
 If your application to the HMRC arrives late and it turns out you are not liable to pay FEU tax you will need to contact the HMRC directly to claim the funds back.